th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_ONE.md

 ## Conclusion

-In this short tutorial, we had a gentle introduction to webpack and what are the minimal packages that we need to build a basic React component.
+In this short tutorial, we had a gentle introduction to a basic webpack configuration and the minimal packages that we need to build a basic React component.

-In the next section, we'll be exploring how to manage our application assets.
-Last but not least, we'll install and configure Jest, Enzyme, and PropTypes.